gumdropsteve/Harmonia/README.md

     - All votes are FHE [encrypted](https://nodejs.org/api/crypto.html#crypto_crypto_hkdf_digest_key_salt_info_keylen_callback) through NuCypher
         - A private key (used for encrypting & decrypting the votes) is supplied by the `plaintiff` to the `defendant` as a dispute is opened
         - This private key is made public once the voting period has ended
-    - Voters are rewarded for "good behavior" and disincentivized from "bad behavior"
+    - Voters are rewarded for "good behavior" and punished for "bad behavior"
         - Example: Alice rented Lee's apartment for a week and brought her dogs even though the agreement clearly stated "no pets allowed".
 Evidence includes videos from Ring of Alice walking in and out of the apartment with her 2 German Shepherds numerous times over the course of the week, including overnight stays.
         - Example "good behavior": voting Alice is in the wrong
-        - Example "bad behavior": voting that Lee is in the wrong; manipulating the system to assist Alice or Lee
+        - Example "bad behavior"s: voting that Lee is in the wrong; manipulating the system to assist Alice or Lee
 6. The voting period ends, the `plaintiff` and `defendant` decrypt and count the votes, and the private key is made public on chain
 7. Once the votes have been tallied and verified by the `plaintiff` and `defendant`, payment (if applicable) is transferred from one party to the other
     - If the 2 parties disagree on the vote's results, that is something worth knowing